codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

   max-width="70%"
     %}

 To add a new tag/attribute, hover your mouse on a cluster and click on the *Edit tags* button on the right.
-You will get a new dialog where you can add multiple tags on a single clusters.
+You will get a new dialog where you can add multiple tags on a single cluster.

 {% include image.html
   lightbox="true"